 A: No!
 Some of the best players we have met don’t know how to read music.
 In fact it is difficult to play the hammered dulcimer and watch a page of music at the same time.
-There are some who can, but we can’t, we have to watch our hands.
-Reading music is a useful tool, and we highly recommend it.
+There are some who can, but we can’t, we have to watch our hands!
+Reading music can be a useful tool, and we highly recommend it.
 But it is just like being able to read a book.
 People who can speak don’t always know how to read a written language, and music is the same.
 The hammered dulcimer is mainly an instrument you play by ear.
 You figure out how to play songs on it that you already know, and you know hundreds.
 We do read music, but for the hammered dulcimer, we only use it to learn unfamiliar tunes, then once we know the tune we don’t read the music.

 A: There are lots of good dulcimer arrangements of familiar songs on the internet, or in books mostly published by Mel Bay.
 However, you can use any music for the hammered dulcimer as long as it is in the dulcimer friendly keys of C, G, D, A or the relative minors of these.
 Music in other keys would need to be transposed into dulcimer keys, which you can do on the fly once you get the hang of it.
 If you are using piano music you’ll need to read the melody line only, and find harmony notes to go with that when there is opportunity.
 Since you only can play at most two notes at a time on the hammered dulcimer you can’t make the full chords written in the piano music.

-Q: Is it hard to tune?
+Q: Is it hard to tune a hammered dulcimer?

 A: Just send us an email telling us what gauge string you broke (the tuning chart lists the gauge of every string), give us your address, and we’ll put one in an envelope and send it off to you no charge.

-Q: Is there a guarantee?
+Q: Is there a guarantee on your hammered dulcimers?

 Q: There isn’t anybody around here who plays these.
 Where can I find others who play the hammered dulcimer?